Should you mandate LinkedIn profile activities for your staff?

-I think the only exception is that if the business has their own social media accounts and they ask you to manage them – but then that’s not your account, is it?
+I think the only exception is that if the business has its own social media accounts and they ask you to manage them – but then that’s not your account, is it?

 Back to the 2 examples at the beginning of the post.
 Should a company mandate what people put on their LinkedIn profile when they are doing a contract for them?
 Nope.

-Should I make a staff member to create a LinkedIn profile and like & share our posts?
+Should I make a staff member create a LinkedIn profile and like & share our posts?

 If they want to – that’s great.
 If they don’t want to – that’s great too.